 Legend has it that Archimedes was thinking about the golden crown while bathing in the public baths one day.
 As he began to enter a cold bathtub for his final dip, he noticed water started dripping on the sides.
 As he continued to lower his body into the bath, even more water ran out over the sides of the tub.
 In this instant, he recognized the solution to Hiero’s problem, jumped out of the tub at once, and ran all the way home without remembering to put his clothes on, all the while shouting, ‘Eureka, Eureka!’ – which in Greek means, ‘I have found it!
 I have found it!’

 Alas, the “Eureka!” story itself is likely a fabrication, but Archimedes is genuinely credited as the first to state the laws of buoyancy.
+The Achimedes Principle states that the buoyant force on a submerged object is equal to the weight of the fluid that is displaced by the object.

 He knew that if the crown was pure gold, its volume would be the same as that of the lump of gold (which he had made sure weighed the same as the crown), regardless of shape, and it would displace the same amount of water as the gold.
 If the goldsmith had indeed cheated and replaced some of the gold with silver, then the volume of gold and silver would be greater, and thus the crown would displace more water.
 According to Vitruvius, Archimedes used this method and found the goldsmith had indeed cheated.

 Skeptics weren’t convinced, however.
-As far back as 1586, Galileo wrote a short treatise called La Bilancetta, or The Little Balance, in which he argued this method could not be work because the differences in gold and silver volumes are too small.
+As far back as 1586, Galileo wrote a short treatise called La Bilancetta, or The Little Balance, in which he argued this method could not work because the differences in gold and silver volumes are too small.
 Instead, he suggested Archimedes used a similar, but more crafty technique.
 In short, Archimedes probably suspended the gold crown on one end of a scale, and a lump of gold of equal mass on the other end.

 The scale would have been then submerged in water, with both contents still on the ends of the scale.
 Since a body immersed in water is buoyed up by a force equal to the weight of the water displaced by the body, the denser body, which has a smaller volume for the same weight, would sink lower in the water than the less dense one.
-If the crown was pure gold, the scales would continue to balance even under water.
+If the crown was pure gold, the scales would continue to balance even underwater.

 The Iron Claw